Hydrogen is set to play an ever greater role in society, from decarbonising industry, domestic boilers and even vehicles.

 Dr Yiguang Li - Reader in Gas Turbine Technology

-Dr Li’s relevant research interests to H2 applications are gas turbine performance simulation and analysis of using alternative fuels such as hydrogen.
+Dr Li’s relevant research interests relating to H2 applications are gas turbine performance simulation and analysis of using alternative fuels, such as hydrogen.